Affordable Double Room To Rent Mt Gould Plymouth - 01752 414 331

 Looking to rent a room in a house share Plymouth?
-Visit http://www.speedypropertylets.com/roominterest for the best shared accommodation and private rented houses in Plymouth.
+Visit http://SpeedyPropertyLets.com/RoomInterest for the best property and private rented houses in Plymouth.

-Speedy Property Lets is an online letting agent based in Plymouth that specialises in providing high quality rooms at affordable prices to their tenants.
+Speedy Property Lets is an online property management company based in Plymouth that specialises in providing high quality rooms at affordable prices to their tenants.

 As an indepentant property management company Speedy Property Lets are unlike many high street letting agencies in Plymouth.
 Many of the properties on our books are actually owned by us, which means that we have a vested interest in ensuring that any issues that arise are delt with in a fast and professional fashion, resulting in a win win for all!

-If you're looking for a private rented shared accommodation in Plymouth that's close to town and Plymouth Uni then you're in the right place.
+If you're looking for a private rented shared accommodation in Plymouth that is close to town and Plymouth Uni then you're in the right place.

-Get in touch now to schedule a viewing of one of our wonderful rooms and ask about our no deposit service.
+Call us right away to schedule a viewing of one of our lovely houses and ask about our no deposit service.

-We have flexible tenancies to suit all individuals, so if you know of anyone that needs a great house share that doesn't cost an arm and a leg, call us today!
+We have flexible arrangements to suit all demands, so if you know of someone looking for a lovely room to move into that doesn't cost too much, get in touch today!

 Connect with us via: